SummerSlam (2013): Aftermath

 This was the last SummerSlam to feature the World Heavyweight Championship, as the title was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event, with the latter being renamed to WWE World Heavyweight Championship.

-On the August 19 episode on Raw, John Cena addressed the audience, informing them he was temporally leaving the WWE due to a triceps surgery.
+On the August 19 episode on Raw, John Cena addressed the audience, informing them he was temporally leaving WWE due to a triceps surgery.
 He returned at the Hell in a Cell pay-per-view against Alberto Del Rio for the World Heavyweight Championship.
-The same day, The Shield and Randy Orton formed an alliance with the WWE COO Triple H and Stephanie McMahon, The Authority, which was created to stop Daniel Bryan from regaining the WWE Championship.
+The same day, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton formed an alliance with the WWE COO Triple H and Stephanie McMahon, The Authority, which was created to stop Daniel Bryan from regaining the WWE Championship.
 The storyline between Bryan and The Authority culminated at WrestleMania XXX, where Bryan defeated Triple H to be added in the WWE World Heavyweight Championship main event, thus making it a triple threat match, which Bryan won.
-The Authority angle would continue, feuding with anyone they felt like, until WrestleMania 32, where it finally disbanded for good.
+The Authority angle would continue, feuding with anyone they felt like, much to the outrage of the fans until WrestleMania 32, where it finally disbanded for good.

-Del Rio's former ring announcer Ricardo Rodriguez began working with Rob Van Dam.
+Alberto Del Rio's former ring announcer Ricardo Rodriguez began working with Rob Van Dam.
 On the September 13 episode of SmackDown, he was defeated by Del Rio and was assaulted by him afterwards.
 Van Dam challenged Del Rio twice for the World Heavyweight Championship at Night of Champions and Battleground, both in losing efforts.

-After SummerSlam, AJ Lee ended her partnership with Big E and at Night of Champions, she faced Natalya, Naomi and Brie Bella for the Divas Championship in a fatal four-way match.
-During at that time, Lee started a feud with the cast of E!'s TV series Total Divas by cutting a worked shoot promo criticizing them.
+After SummerSlam, AJ Lee ended her partnership with Big E and at Night of Champions, she faced Natalya, Naomi, and Brie Bella for the Divas Championship in a fatal four-way match.
+During that time, Lee started a feud with the cast of E!'s TV series Total Divas by cutting a worked shoot promo criticizing them.

-CM Punk continued to feud with Paul Heyman after his loss to Brock Lesnar at SummerSlam by defeating the Intercontinental Champion, at that time, Curtis Axel on the August 26 episode of Raw.
+CM Punk continued to feud with Paul Heyman after his loss to Brock Lesnar at SummerSlam by defeating the Intercontinental Champion Curtis Axel on the August 26 episode of Raw.

 On the September 2 episode of Raw, Big Show fought Daniel Bryan and attempted to exit the ring before Stephanie McMahon told him to return and knock out Bryan.
 That same night, Cody Rhodes was fired after losing to Randy Orton.
-Then, on the September 9 episode of Raw, Rhodes' brother Goldust returned in an attempt to earn his brother's job back, but failed to do so.
+Then, on the September 9 episode, Rhodes' brother Goldust returned in an attempt to earn his brother's job back, but failed to do so.
 The Authority then invited Cody Rhodes' and Goldust's father Dusty Rhodes on Raw, but after an argument Stephanie McMahon ordered Big Show to knockout the American Dream.
 At Battleground, Cody Rhodes and Goldust got their jobs back after defeating The Shield's Seth Rollins and Roman Reigns and on the October 14 episode of Raw, they defeated Rollins and Reigns to win the WWE Tag Team Championship in a No Disqualification match due to interference by Big Show, who knocked out all three members of The Shield.